anehrani/micro_quant_chat/README.md

 pip install torch numpy pandas
 ```

-All scripts use `./run.sh` which automatically uses the venv Python.
+All scripts use `./scripts/mqc` or `./scripts/run.sh` which automatically uses the venv Python.

 ## Technical Details